NastiaGusev/travel-companion/README.md

 ## Overview

 A REST API for managing trips, day-by-day itineraries, and stops, with JWT authentication and PostgreSQL persistence.
-Every resource is ownership-scoped, the schema is migration-managed, and the whole stack runs locally with a single command.
+Every resource is ownership-scoped, the schema is migration-managed, and the whole stack runs locally with a single command and is deployed to AWS with automated CI/CD.

 ## Tech stack